zq99/monte_carlo_vba_trade_simulator/README.md

 ## Acknowledgements

-This is a completely original implementation of a simulation idea proposed by Kevin Davey.
+This project is an original implementation of an idea proposed by Kevin Davey.